yext/analytics/docs/analytics.httprequesterservice.beacon.md

 ## HttpRequesterService.beacon() method

 A web beacon request.
-Returns true only if the request is successfuly queued
+Returns true only if the request is successfuly queued.

 <b>Signature:</b>